spion/hashtable-latencies/README.md

 Other things that were attempted to make the latency worse for OCaml:

-* random buffer sizes (did not have any noticable increase, <5%)
+* random buffer sizes
-* longer running time (5 minutes): another 10% latency increase.
+* longer running time
-* combining above: total latency increase of 15%

 Things to try: